-Prior to the Separation, we expect our Board of Directors to approve the 2012 Equity Incentive Plan (the "2012 Plan").
-The following summary of the 2012 Plan describes the expected terms of the 2012 Plan, but the precise terms cannot be determined until the 2012 Plan is approved by our Board of Directors.
+Prior to the Separation, we expect the Altisource Board of Directors to approve the 2012 Equity Incentive Plan (the "2012 Plan").
+The following summary of the 2012 Plan describes the expected terms of the 2012 Plan, but the precise terms cannot be determined until the 2012 Plan is approved by the Altisource Board of Directors.